RonotGrundmann/First-learnings/README.md

 I'm basing this directory on the Back-end Roadmap found in https://roadmap.sh/backend/ , wich I think is a good basis to get along.

-Things to learn before to take my first employ: CRUD, Filters, Data base relations, Negotiation rules and Report.
+Things to learn before to take my first job: CRUD, Filters, Data base relations, Negotiation rules and Report.

+Hello Odin!